martinghunt/Scaffolder-evaluation/README.md

     scaff_test_check_using_tags.py 500 test.n.contigs.fa.tag scaffolds.fa test.n.ref.fa.fai check_scaffolds
     scaff_test_check_using_tags_get_contig_layout.py check_scaffolds check_scaffolds.graph

-The second script made a using Graphviz, so you can easily see what the scaffolder did.
+The second script made a graph called `check_scaffolds.graph.pdf` using Graphviz, so you can easily see what the scaffolder did.

 Note that if you use SGA on these test cases, it will break unless you